bstew794/cs1440-Stewart-Braeden-assn1/README.md

 Read the [example](doc/examples) files to see what a correct program's output might look like.
 Test your program against the files under `data/` and compare your output to the provided examples.
 Your program should match the example output in the essentials; extra leading or trailing white space is generally permissible, except where its presence changes the meaning of the output.

 In the provided samples, lines beginning with `$` represent the command I typed into my shell.
 When you run the same command you should not copy the `$`.

+## PLACE_HOLDER

+I added a .txt file "WorkLog" that is a daily record of my work on this project; it is found within the "doc" directory.